tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ### Deferred Calls
 We can fix this by postponing the this signal emit `platforming_complete.emit(true)` in the `_on_win_area_body_entered()` function.
 To do this we will need to learn about `deferred` **calling** and **setting**.

 Calling a function or setting a variable **deferred** makes the action take place during idle time, which takes place after the `process` and `physics_process`.
-This is useful when you want something to happen at the end of the frame.
-This will make our signal emit after the physics have been resolved this frame.
+This is useful when you want or need something to happen at the **end of the frame**.
+In our case we will use it to make our signal emit after the physics have been resolved in this frame.
 Calling a **function deferred** can be done like this:

 ```GDScript
 # Template, [var] is a placeholder for a real value